- 1 Definition

 Otherwise, common vaccine recommendations should also be followed (The Norwegian Institute of Public Health): http://www.fhi.no/tema/vaksiner-og-vaksinasjon

 The vaccines on the market at the beginning of 2021 consist of a small part of the COVID-19 virus (RNA or DNA).
 These fragments are not viable and cannot cause viral disease ("dead vaccines").
 Nevertheless, our immune system strengthens so that it is prepared if it later encounters real COVID-19 viruses.
-Theoretically, a vaccine-activated immune system can exacerbate an autoimmune rheumatic disease, but it is less likely than the activation to occur in a real viral infection.
+Theoretically, a vaccine-activated immune system can exacerbate an autoimmune rheumatic disease, but it is less likely than an activation to occur in a real viral infection.
+The protective, beneficial effect of the vaccine is generally much greater than the risk of complications.
+Please read more about COVID-19 infection and the vaccine in a separate chapter.

 Vaccines with weakened (but live) microbes can be problematic for people who have immunosuppressive drugs or weak immune system for other reasons.